Educational Facilities and Preparation for Employment

 Southeast Arkansas College (SEARK)

 SEARK College is accredited by the Higher Learning Commission (HLC), a historically regional accreditation agency recognized by the U.S. Department of Education.
 Accreditation ensures that the programs and personnel of the College all meet standards to provide quality educational offerings.
 More information can be found at www.hlcommission.org or by calling (312) 263-0456.
-Fall 2021 enrollment was 1,073.
+Fall 2023 enrollment was just under 1,000 students.
 Its Workforce Development Center was established to develop a qualified entry-level workforce.

 University of Arkansas at Little Rock/University of Arkansas at Monticello